mozilla/fxa/packages/fxa-auth-server/docs/api.md

 ### Response

+Successful requests will produce a "200 OK" response with empty JSON body:

 ```json
 {}
 ```

+Failing requests may be due to the following errors:

+* status code 400, errno 102:  attempt to access an account that does not exist
+* status code 400, errno 105:  request body was not valid json
+* status code 400, errno 106:  request body contains invalid parameters
+* status code 400, errno 107:  request body missing required parameters
+* status code 401, errno 108:  invalid or malformed request signature
+* status code 401, errno 109:  authentication token has expired
+* status code 411, errno 110:  content-length header was not provided
+* status code 413, errno 111:  request body too large

 ## POST /v1/account/destroy

 :lock: HAWK-authenticated with the authToken

 This deletes the account completely.
 All stored data is erased.
 The client should seek user confirmation first.
-The client should also go to the storage servers and erase all stored data before deleting the account on the keyserver.
+The client should erase data stored on any attached services before deleting the user's account data.

 This request must be authenticated with the single-use authToken, to confirm that the password has been correctly entered recently.
 The authToken is consumed regardless of whether the request succeeds or fails.